 We did retrospective analysis of 51 consecutive patients with mesh pain related complications by a single consultant between 2018-2020.
 Looking into post consultation outcome for percentage of patients under each arm of pain pathway.
-The treatment choices for the 51 patients were: 16/51 (31%) opted for explantation surgery.
-27/51 (53%) opted for conservative management of which 8 (16%) had decided on a conservative approach prior to the pain consultation; but 19 (37%) changed their mind from having surgery and adopted a conservative choice following the pain consultation.
-7/51(14%) were with undecided plan as having further pending investigations.
+The treatment choices for the 51 patients were: 16/51 (31%) opted for explantation surgery, 27/51 (53%) opted for conservative management of which 8 (16%) had decided on a conservative approach prior to the pain consultation; but 19

+Figure 1 Pelvic mesh pain pathway

+(37%) changed their mind from having surgery and adopted a conservative choice following the pain consultation.
+7/51(14%) were undecided as having further investigations.
 1/51 (2%) with post mesh explantation pain.